lylakirati/automatic-differentiation/docs/milestone1.md

 - You should talk more about the dual numbers and the reverse functions (e.g. radd).
 You should explain what each class will be doing and how.
 - Big emphasis on how exactly you will implement it.
 	+ Please see the revised writing of this section above.
+The fundamental concepts of elementary functions and dual numbers were added to the Background section.

 #### License(0/2):